2020PB/police-brutality/reports/Oregon.md

 ### Police tear gas protesters and make violent arrest | August 24th

-Police continuously fire tear gas at dispersing protesters.
+Police continuously fire tear gas at dispersing protesters near N Elmore and N Lombard.
 One protester in a parking lot is tackled to the ground by several officers and arrested.

 tags: arrest, less-lethal, protester, tackle, tear-gas

 id: or-portland-324

-geolocation:
+geolocation: 45.577358,-122.6858069

 **Links**